oskaradermecker/AsTeR/README.md

 ![LOGO](./branding/logo_red.png)

-This open-source project starting on April 27th.
-During the IBM Call for Code hackathon at UC Berkeley, we decided to build a disaster manager platform, dispatching the right resources at the right time given whatever inputs we may have.
-Part of those inputs are:
+This open-source project started on April 27th.
+During the IBM Call for Code hackathon at UC Berkeley, we decided to build a disaster manager platform to dispatch the right resources at the right time given whatever inputs we may have.
+Some of those inputs include:

 - Emergency calls to 911, which are analyzed in real-time.
 Through speech-to-text technology, we extract insights about the problem, we quantify the priority and detect the keywords related to the issue for further control.